XoopsDocs/xnewsletter-tutorial/book/subscribe_and_unsubscribe.md

 If this email address isn't stored in the newsletter system, you get direclty to the form for subscription.
 ![](../assets/user_area/user_subscription3_en.PNG)
-Under "Available newsletters" you can see all newsletter cats, where your groups has the right to read.
+Under "Available newsletters" the user can see all newsletter cats, where his groups has the right to read.